3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Over time, these plans can save you money.
 As an aside, many US citizens are gravitating towards this type of insurance as health insurance out-of-pocket costs continue to skyrocket.

 If you are interested in this type of insurance, it does require education to understand.
-Please contact us if you have any questions.

-Second Option – Short-Term Medical Policy
+Second Option – Short-Term Health Insurance

 These plans generally exclude pre-existing conditions.
 Obviously, any health conditions diagnosed or treated during the term ARE covered.